viorble/Lecture-Data-Structure/ch02a_static_arrays.md

 ![bg right:40% w:500 array memory](../Lecture-Data-Structure/restricted/array_memory_address.png)

----
 # Arrays
 - Key characteristics
   - It stores a collection of data
   - Its elements can be accessed by index
   - Elements don’t have to be accessed sequentially
 - Implementing arrays as a core language feature
-  - Arrays are allocated in memory as a single, uninterrupted block of memory with sequential locations.
+  - Arrays are allocated in memory with sequential locations.
-  - Arrays are restricted to storing data of the same type to quickly know the memory address of each element.
+  - Arrays are restricted to storing data of the same type.
-  - [**Static Arrays**] The size of arrays (# of elements) must be decided when the array is created, and that size can’t be changed.
+  - <span class="blue-text">Static Arrays: </span> The size of arrays (# of elements) must be decided when the array is created, and that size can’t be changed.

----
 # Arrays in Python

 Class          |Fixed Size|Fixed Type|Implementation